 It should also be noted that Lightroom boasts some exportation plugins that can push out your final product directly onto your WordPress website or to the printers of such services as Costco and Snapfish.

+Winner: Lightroom.
 Given the scope of what each application covers, Lightroom succeeds more here in terms of the file outputs offered and the exportation destinations possible.
 Lightroom wins this round for being incredibly versatile for output.

 Lightroom’s plugins are pretty powerful in terms of how wide the span.
 To quell the CPU crash fears, consider the TPG LR Backup plugin to keep aspects of your project correctly backed-up.
 Use the ProShow plugin if you desire to craft slideshows from your manipulated photos.